peritext/peritext/specification/files/doc-technical_structure.md

 * should use an easily editable data model
 * should be easily pluginable/evolutive

-I forsee several parsing scripts :
+Forsee several parsing scripts :

 * file structure parser (that could be turned someday into an api middleware to s3 or another database)
 * content file parser